yichuanH/Voxify3D_official/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed for **non-commercial scientific research purposes only**.
+See [LICENSE](LICENSE) for full terms.

+Note: The PixelArt pretrained models used in this pipeline are from a third-party work and carry their own non-commercial restriction.
+Commercial use of any part of this pipeline is prohibited.